Write Through The HolidaysOriginally posted by Charity Tahmaseb in December 2006

-Bridget Stuart has a tongue-in-cheek take on writing through the holidays this month over at the Wet Noodle Posse ezine.
+Bridget Stuart has a tongue-in-cheek take on writing through the holidays over at the Wet Noodle Posse ezine.
 But seriously, can you write and still enjoy the holidays?
 Or even more importantly, can you write and give your house the über-cleaning it needs before relatives descend on you for the holidays?
 (The latter is actually my question.)

 There are three things you can do to make a little writing progress during the holiday season: steal, compost and fill.

 Get up from the computer, put laundry in.
 Get son to do his homework and practice violin.
 Listen for the umpteenth time to his rendition of Merrily We Roll Along.

 Steal.
 Steal a little time at the right time.
 Heading out for a shopping trip?
 Make your first (not last, you’ll be too tired) stop the library or café.
 Take a notebook, drink your favorite hot beverage, and write.
 Alternately, steal quiet time at home.
 One of my favorite things to do is wake up early and write by the light of the Christmas tree.
 I have the house, my thoughts, and the tree all to myself.

 Scrub whatever that is on the bathroom floor.
 Don’t ask.
 You simply don’t want to know what that substance is.
 Ponder the financial feasibility of a cleaning service.
 Food’s overrated, isn’t it?